 SPP supports innovative technologies that drive the U.S. payments system forward and make U.S. transactions the most secure in the world.
 Some of these technologies include mobile and wearable payments, biometrics (i.e. fingerprints, facial recognition, iris scanning, and vein mapping), geolocation, IP verification, blockchain, ultrasonic sound waves and others.

-The payment ecosystem is complex and made up of many participants, all of whom have expertise and a role to play in card security.
-That should include a role in setting the standards by which the industries abide.
-Security standards are important because they establish guidelines for anyone who is accepting or processing sensitive cardholder data.
+The payment system is complex, made up of many participants, all of whom have expertise and should play a role in establishing payment card security standards and ensuring those standards are implemented in a manner that provides equal and fair access.
+Security standards and their implementation are important because they establish guidelines for anyone involved in the payment process from designing payment devices to accepting or processing payments.

-Currently, these payment security standards are dictated by the Payment Card Industry Security Standards Council, a closed group controlled solely by one industry sector – the dominant payment card networks, and EMVCo, which is also controlled by the dominant payment card networks.
-This closed decision making process provides limited and non-voting opportunities for merchants to shape standards and policies on payments transactions issues and gives one sector complete control over setting security standards that impact all businesses and consumers.
-We must move beyond making decisions based on what is best for a certain business and enact standards that are best for security and the payment card system as a whole.
+Currently, these payment security standards are dictated by the Payment Card Industry Security Standards Council, a closed group controlled by one segment of the payment industry sector – the dominant payment card networks- and EMVCo, which is also controlled by the dominant payment card networks.
+And those payment networks also dictate the implementation of those standards.
+This closed decision-making process provides limited and non-voting opportunities for merchants, payment processors, and domestic debit networks to substantively shape the standards and policies governing payments transactions.
+This gives one narrow subset of the entire payments industry complete control over the creation of proprietary and closed implementations of security standards that impact all businesses and consumers.
+We must move beyond making decisions based on what is best for one business segment and enact standards and processes that benefit all members of the payment card industry and consumers.

 Every credit card should have multiple networks enabled to process transactions.
 Multiple networks are required for debit cards and this requirement should be expanded to include credit cards.
 Doing so will foster innovation, help contain costs, and more importantly create important redundancies in case one network goes down, ensuring the transaction can still be processed on another network.
 Additionally, requiring multiple networks on a credit card will foster innovation and advancements in security as networks compete for both bank and retailer business.